slopp/dagster_etl_enrich_demo/README.md

       filename: customers2.csv
 ```

 4. An API is used to enrich the data, row by row.
 In this example, a combination of a graph-backed asset and `DyanmicOutputs` is used to batch the data and then parallelize the enrichment.
-A smaller batch size equals more parallel runs _submitted_.
+More batches equals more parallel runs _submitted_.
 The number of runs _actually executed_ in parallel at one time is controlled via config.
 For example, to run everything in sequence, select the assets and then "Shift + Click" on materialize.
 In the launchpad, add:

 ```
 execution: